telemundo/telemundo-py/README.md

 ## License ##

-TelemundoPy is licensed under the MIT License - see the LICENSE file for details
+This package is licensed under the MIT License - see the LICENSE file for details